taalib-zama/spring-guides/springBasicSamples/electronicStorePorject/Azure-deployment-instructions.md

 - This completes the deployment of our application on azure VM using docker and we can access it using public IP and port 8080 and also the swagger ui is working fine on azure VM.
 ===========================================================================

-# further check our generate token api is working fine with default admin user :
+# further check if our generate token api is working fine with default admin user :
 {
 "email" : "admin@gmail.com",
 "password" : "admin123"